hueske-digital/caddyipscanner/README.md

     import compression
     import header

-@denyallexceptdefined not remote_ip 1.1.1.1 8.8.8.8 # IPs with this matcher will be updated
+    @denyallexceptdefined remote_ip 1.1.1.1 8.8.8.8 #IPs with this matcher will be updated

-    abort @denyallexceptdefined
+    handle @denyallexceptdefined {
+        reverse_proxy service-1:8081
+    }

-    respond "Up and running"
+    respond 403
 }
 ```